-9.8 Goods which are considered and/or given as FREE have a monetary value of £0.01.
+9.8 Goods which are considered and/or given as FREE or on OFFER have a monetary value of £0.01.

 10.1 Without limiting its other rights or remedies, the Supplier may terminate this Contract with immediate effect by giving written notice to the Customer if: